xpressivecode/iron-router-active/README.md

 This value is a regex expression so that you can pass in multiple routes with the | operator.
 I was unable to pass inline arrays into a Handlebars helper, so this was the next best alternative.

 2) className: this is an optional argument. if you do not set it, it will default to `active`. you can override that value, by specifying your own.
+The two `not active` apis will return a class of `disabled` if you do not specify one.

 ```html
 <nav>